aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getMissingItemsLimit() {#getMissingItemsLimit--}

+<b>@deprecated.</b> Please use the 'missingItemsLimit' property instead.
 Specifies a boolean value that indicates whether the fields of a PivotTable can have multiple filters set on them.

 ```javascript
 getMissingItemsLimit() : PivotMissingItemLimitType;